TheBestPessimist/AutoHotKey-Launcher/README.md

 # I no longer use this

 As of Thursday 2024-11-21, I no longer use this repository and little GUI.
-I am fine with using just my other AHK scripts (https://git.tbp.land/AutoHotKey-Scripts/) for my automation, along with Flow Launcher (https://github.com/Flow-Launcher/Flow.Launcher) and its many plugins.
+I am fine with using my other AHK scripts (https://git.tbp.land/AutoHotKey-Scripts/) for automation, along with Flow Launcher (https://github.com/Flow-Launcher/Flow.Launcher) and its many plugins.

 _original readme below for posterity_